Starbucks Stakeholders, CSR & ESG

-Starbucks Corporation manages stakeholder interests through programs for corporate social responsibility (CSR) and environmental, social, and corporate governance (ESG) goals that match issues relevant to the foodservice industry.
+Starbucks Corporation manages stakeholder interests through programs for corporate social responsibility (CSR) and environmental, social, and governance (ESG) goals that match issues relevant to the foodservice industry.
 These issues, such as the ecological and social trends shown in the PESTLE/PESTEL analysis of Starbucks, encourage businesses to integrate corporate citizenship, sustainability, and green business practices into their strategies.
-In this case, the coffeehouse company advocates CSR-focused social movements, especially those pertaining to sustainability.
-Based on Archie B. Carroll’s description of corporate social responsibility, Starbucks accounts for the interests of stakeholders, because the company is viewed as a citizen of society.
-The coffee business has a corporate citizenship approach that addresses multiple stakeholder groups, such as employees and farmers.
+In this case, the coffeehouse business advocates CSR-focused social movements pertaining to sustainability.
+Based on Archie B. Carroll’s description of corporate social responsibility, Starbucks accounts for stakeholders’ interests and views itself as a citizen of society.
+The coffee company’s corporate citizenship addresses multiple stakeholder groups, such as employees and farmers.

-The effectiveness of social responsibility strategies influences long-term success and the satisfaction of business goals and objectives based on Starbucks’ mission statement and vision statement.
-The company’s CSR, ESG, and stakeholder management programs support strategies for leadership in the coffeehouse industry.
+Corporate social responsibility strategies affect long-term success for business goals and objectives based on Starbucks’ vision and mission.
+The coffee company’s CSR, ESG, and stakeholder management programs favor industry leadership.

 Starbucks’ Stakeholders & CSR/ESG Initiatives

-Starbucks’ corporate social responsibility practices address the concerns of different stakeholder groups.
-These CSR and ESG practices are similar to those of other large multinational companies in food service and other industries.
-Starbucks’ corporate citizenship approach deals with the concerns of its stakeholders, as follows:
+Starbucks’ corporate social responsibility practices address different stakeholder groups’ concerns.
+These CSR and ESG practices for corporate citizenship focus on Starbucks’ stakeholders, as follows:

 Employees.
 Starbucks prioritizes employees in its corporate social responsibility efforts.
 As stakeholders, employees are interested in better working conditions, job security, and higher wages.
 This prioritization agrees with Starbucks’ organizational culture (company culture) and its emphasis on the employees-first attitude.
 The company sets its employees’ wages above the legally mandated minimum wage.
 Also, Starbucks boosts its corporate citizenship performance for this stakeholder group by giving scholarships to employees, in partnership with Arizona State University.